Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 Guaranteed Residence Offer: As long as you meet the guaranteed residence offer criteria, you will automatically receive a residence package with your academic offer.
 You will have an opportunity to rank your residence/learning community floor preferences, and indicate a roommate, meal plan selections, and other lifestyle preferences.
 Please note that, while we do our best to accommodate your requests, we are unable to guarantee that you will be placed accordingly.
 However, if you work hard at your studies and take advantage of the many opportunities for academic support in residence, you will enjoy a successful experience in any of our residences.

 Residence offers will be made to students on the waiting list if vacancies occur throughout the summer.
-Students can find out their position on the waiting list by visiting myResidence.
+Students can find out their position on the waiting list by visiting myHousing.

 All students who are single and studying full time on main campus are welcome to apply to live in residence after first year.
-Applications are available online in mid-December.
+Applications are available online in mid-November.
 Returning students enjoy placement in single rooms in a residence among their top-four choices.
-All placements are done in lottery-number order, and residence offers will be made by mid-February.

 Please view our fees page.